ksimoens/Scientific-Computing/Task001_Docker/Task001_Docker.md

 ## Compile C++ in AlmaLinux 9

-If necessary first install the `sudo` command through:
+If necessary, first install the `sudo` command through:
 ```
 $ dnf install sudo
 ```